muratk5n/thirdwave/en/README.md

 ---

-:) No did not use "AI".
-Just simple linear algebra.
+:) No it is not "AI".
+Just simple linear algebra

 ---